 “At Blackhorse Workshop you can escape your role as a mere spectator by getting involved in the gritty act of putting stuff together.
 If the Maker revolution is happening anywhere, it’s here”.

 – Sam Jacob, Principle of Sam Jacob Studio and founding director of FAT Architecture

-Blackhorse Workshop is a public space dedicated to making and mending, just half an hour from the centre of London.
-We offer open access to a fully equipped wood and metal workshop.
-Our mission is ‘to become a socially pioneering world class centre for making’.
-Machinery support is on hand from our highly skilled technicians, and here you can build or fix anything from broken chairs to theatrical sets, bikes and furniture – and where you can grow your startup with the support of industry expertise and a community of makers.
+Blackhorse Workshop is a public space dedicated to making, just half an hour from the centre of London.
+We offer anyone access to a fully equipped wood and metal workshop.
+Our mission is ‘to bring people together through making; inspiring and supporting creative ambitions and building communities’.
+Machinery support is on hand from our highly skilled technicians, and here you can build or make anything from bespoke chairs to theatrical sets, bikes and sculpture – and where you can grow your startup with the support of industry expertise and a community of makers.